VICON: Vision In-Context Operator Networks for Multi-Physics Fluid Dynamics Prediction: Introduction

 However, ICON's computational efficiency becomes a critical bottleneck when handling dense data in higher dimensions.
 Specifically, ICON treats each sampled spatial point as an individual token, leading to quadratic computational complexity with respect to the number of points.
 This makes it computationally prohibitive for practical 2D and 3D applications—to date, only one instance of a 2D case using sparse data points has been demonstrated~\cite{yang2023context}.

 To address this limitation, we propose \textit{Vision In-Context Operator Networks} (\ours), which leverage vision transformers to process 2D functions using an efficient patch-wise approach.
-Going beyond classic vision transformers that typically process patches from a single image, \ours~extends the architecture to handle sequences of input-output function pairs, enabling ``next function prediction'' capabilities while preserving the benefits of in-context operator learning.
+Going beyond classic vision transformers that typically process patches from a single image, \ours~extends the architecture to handle sequences of input-output function pairs, enabling ``next function prediction'' capabilities while preserving the benefits of in-context operator learning. \revisiont{The current implementation focuses on passive, autonomous PDEs; extension to non-autonomous systems with external forcing is left for future work.}

 Our contributions include: \begin{itemize} \item Development of \ours, a vision transformer-based in-context operator network for two-dimensional time-dependent PDEs that maintains the flexibility of in-context operator learning while efficiently handling dense data in higher dimensions.